ChenguangZhang/pof_fsi/README.md

-# simple_fsi_code
+# Summary
-Simple analytical fluid-structure interaction problems solved in Python.

-To be updated.
+Simple finite difference calculation of several FSI (fluid-structure interaction) problems.
+They are used to validate the analytical solutions (more on that later).